 Oddly enough, this was not the only giant cheese given to a U.S. President.
 President Andrew Jackson was gifted an even bigger one in 1837.
 Jackson is said to have invited passers-by into the White House to have a sample of it.
 And people complain about President Obama tweeting and being on reality TV.
 Maybe they are just upset he hasn’t invited them in for cheese.

-Although I never watched the show, Author Michael Quinion mentions the television series The West Wing, and its Big Block of Cheese Day.
+Although I never watched the show, Author Michael Quinion in Why is Q Always Followed by U? mentions the television series The West Wing, and its Big Block of Cheese Day.
 On this day, the White House staff met with fringe groups that would not normally get a hearing from the White House.
-This is supposed to refer Andrew Jackson's giant cheese.
+This is supposed to refer Andrew Jackson’s giant cheese.

 None of this, however, is likely to be the origin of the big cheese expression.
 We usually invoke cheese in a pejorative sense, as when something is cheesy, for a more archaic expression, when we are cheesed off.
 But expressions like the cheese, he’s the cheese or it’s quite the cheese were used in London during the 19th century to refer to something good.
 It is likely that the American expression big cheese derived from the British expression meaning the best, high quality, or top-notch.

 There are several fanciful tales of the British expression’s origin, but one of the most popular among etymologists is that it was an importation from the British occupation of India.
 There is an Urdu/Hindi/Persian word chiz which simply means “thing” or “object”.
 The English expression “the real thing” had already existed before the Indian influence so it is said that British soldiers in the days of the Raj simply adopted the word chiz for thing as in he’s the real chiz or its the real chiz to mean the real thing or the real deal.